spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-update.md

 # Update the Ocean Controller Version 2

-This topic describes how to update the **AWS K8s** Ocean Controller Version 2 in your Kubernetes cluster.
+This topic describes how to update the Ocean Controller Version 2 for **AWS K8s** in your Kubernetes cluster.

 ##  Prerequisites